phenoscanner/phenoscannerpy/README.md

 phenoscanner.py allows users to query the PhenoScanner database of genotype-phenotype associations from a unix terminal.

 # Installation
-Download the phenoscanner.py file and place in the folder you would like to .
+* Download the phenoscanner.py file.
+* Download the test files.

 # Help
 python phenoscanner.py --help